JonathanMEdwards/subtext10/doc/language.md

 The above example shows how to combine tables when they have fields that relate to each other, called a _foreign key_.
 Data imported from relational datrabases typically uses foreign keys, but Subtext offers are more convenient way to relate tables: see _Selectors_.

+> Queries are a central research problem (especially making them updatable), but they may become a specialized advanced feature given selectors and the ability to refactor foreign keys into selectors

 ### Accumulating